Phone-GWP-group

 Cellulose-based foam packaging

-There are now several foams available manufactured using natural materials.
+There are now several foams available that are manufactured using natural materials.
 One of these, Fibrease, is created using cellulose fibres from trees.

-This wood foam packaging can provide performance similar to some polymer-based foams but with the added benefit that it is considerably easier to recycle.
-Consumers can place both the wood foam and the outer cardboard packaging into kerbside collection for paper.
+This wood foam packaging can provide performance similar to some polymer-based foams, but with the added benefit of being considerably easier to recycle.
+Consumers can place both the wood foam and the outer cardboard packaging into the kerbside collection for paper.

 Fibrease wood foam